Erika Kirk: Career

-Kirk participated in the Miss Arizona USA 2012 pageant, which she won on her 23rd birthday, and then represented Arizona in Miss USA 2012, but failed to place.
+Frantzve competed in the Miss Arizona USA 2012 pageant, which she won on her 23rd birthday, and then represented Arizona in Miss USA 2012, but did not place.
 She holds a degree in American Legal Studies from Liberty University, where she is studying for a doctorate in biblical studies as of 2025.
-In 2019, Kirk launched the podcast Midweek Rise Up.
-She is the CEO of Proclaim Streetwear, a clothing brand, and BIBLEin365, a ministry project.
+In 2019, Frantzve launched the podcast Midweek Rise Up.
+That year, she also appeared on the reality television series Summer House.

+She is the CEO of Proclaim Streetwear (Proclaim365), a clothing brand, and BIBLEin365, a ministry project.
 As of 2025, she works as a real estate agent at the Corcoran Group in New York City.
-After the death of her husband, Charlie Kirk, she took over as CEO and chair of the board of Turning Point USA (TPUSA).
+After the assassination of her husband, Charlie Kirk, she became CEO and chair of the board of Turning Point USA (TPUSA).
+In March 2026, President Donald Trump appointed her to the United States Air Force Academy Board of Visitors.